romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ```
 :::

-See documentation on .ignore() and .merge() methods for more details.
+See the documentation on the .ignore() and .merge() methods for more details.

 ## ignore